XinghanYin/XinghanYin.github.io/_posts/2024-04-16-SPM-Cost-Estimation.md

 - The monthly revenue for the 2nd year = $3000
 - Increment Rate: 12% per year. ( On Costs & Revenues )

-## Questions

-> ***Kindly note that the project is begin developed in the 0th year.***

-1. What would be your initial estimations as a project manager is nothing had gone wrong?

-2. Which of the above 3 options.
-Would you adopt to minimire the amont of duration from the initial estimation?

 ## Formulars

 - Net Present Value ( NPV ): This is value of all future and present cash flows over the entire life of the asset.